 Our primary purpose is to provide support, training, work and job opportunities and mentoring to people who do not traditionally enter the construction industry.
-These include women, NEATs, the long term unemployed and those from disadvantaged backgrounds.
+These include women, NEETs (Not in Education, Employment or Training), the long term unemployed and those from disadvantaged backgrounds.
 In order to do this we need your active consent to hold your personal data.

 However we engage with you (face to face, telephone, email, online) we are completely supportive of the importance of an individual being in control of their own personal data.
-Practically speaking, this will mean asking (and possibly re-asking) for permission to hold and process your personal data.
-You will see something like this and you will have to make a choice.
+Practically speaking, this will mean asking (and possibly re-asking) for permission to hold and process your personal data, often with a request to make one of the following choices:

 ☐ – Yes, please keep my details on file.
 Keep trying to improve my working, living and well being (link to current privacy, security and data sharing policy)